kadhak/Spread-of-COVID-19/README.md

 I have used optimize.curve_fit() function to derive β,σ and γ parameter from the real data.I have used data since 2nd march till 26th April as since then the number of infected cases started to rise.

-R_0 changed from 1.026 to 1.006 .Using these parameters and solving above equation we can do prediction.
+R_0 = 1.026.Using these parameters and solving above equation we can do prediction.

 ![Image description](https://github.com/kadhak/Spread-of-COVID-19/blob/master/Fitting%20SEIR%20curve.PNG)